Bira/octopus-carnival/_drafts/wir-mm-4e-gnoll.md

 damage hitting the expected average and the add-ons applying on top of that.
 Don't let them surround you!

-There's very little overlap between the stat blocks in both books, which leaves us with a lot of gnolls to look at.
+There's little overlap between the stat blocks in both books, which leaves us with a lot of gnolls to look at.
 Fortunately most of them are fairly simple.
 Let's mix them all and look at them by level.

 ### Gnoll Huntmaster (Both)